vijayanajay/st_final/docs/codebase_overview.md

     - **window**: Window size for the moving average.
 Must be > 0.
     - **Returns**: Series containing the SMA values, named as 'sma_{window}'.
     - **Raises**: ValueError if the column does not exist or window is invalid.
-    - **Logging**: No direct logging; observability is achieved via the generic logging configuration at the application level.
+    - **Logging**: Structured logging is now implemented for all error conditions and critical operations using the standard library `logging` module.
+Logging configuration is centralized in `configs/logging_config.py`.

 **Example Usage:**
 ```python